What is First Input Delay (FID) and Why it Matters?

 As explained in the LCP section, removing or reducing unused CSS helps improve loading time — therefore, it improves interactivity and the FID metric.

-WP Rocket 3.9 came with a new feature that allows you to tackle unused CSS in one click.
-You only need to enable the option below, and the plugin will take care of all the unused CSS included in the HTML of the page.
+WP Rocket offers a powerful feature that allows you to tackle unused CSS in one click.
+You only need to enable the option below, and the plugin will remove the unused CSS included in the HTML of the page.

 6. Async or Defer CSS